Clinic – Moberly, MO

 But sometimes, the TB germs can break away and spread.
 Then they cause TB disease.
 The germs can attack the lungs or other parts of the body.
 They can go to the kidneys, the brain, or the spine.
 If people have TB disease, they need medical help.
 If they don’t get help, they can die.

-The TB test can be provided on a walk-in basis, but requires two separate visits within 48-72 hours of each other.
+TB tests require two separate visits within 48-72 hours of each other.
 For more information on the TB test or tuberculosis click here.

 To identify school-age students with potential visual/hearing impairment/problems and to make appropriate referrals to eye/ear care professionals as necessary for further evaluation and possible treatment to help promote the student’s health, learning and school performance.